-1. Match your grow zone to the subspecies
+1. Match your grow zone to the tree

 2. Map out the space on your property

-It’s important to map out the space in your landscape and envision where a Magnolia tree would fit best.
-While it’s a great focal item in a garden with a stunning display of waxy green leaves and vibrant flowers, certain varieties have strong root systems and need a lot of space to grow.
-If planted too close to a walkway or driveway, the spreading root system can crack or raise the concrete.
+It’s essential to map out the space in your landscape and envision where a Magnolia tree would fit best.
+While it’s a great focal item in a garden with a stunning display of waxy green leaves and vibrant flowers, certain varieties have robust root systems and need a lot of space to grow.
+The spreading root system can crack or raise the concrete if planted too close to a walkway or driveway.